Ohau Gourmet Mushrooms

 We are a ‘low-tech’ business, growing Oyster and Shiitake mushrooms (and grow kits) that we sell online and at farmers markets on the lower half of the North Island (NZ).

-Founded in 2018 by Brent and Jude after returning to NZ from 30 years overseas.
-At this stage, we were looking for a business idea that would help us transition away from the increasing madness of the corporate world.
-Our vision: to build something ecological and sustainable that we could take ‘off-grid’ and work toward our vision of leading a permaculture-based business and lifestyle.
+Ohau Gourmet Mushrooms was founded in 2018 by Brent and Jude after returning to NZ from 30 years overseas.
+We were looking for a business idea that would help us transition away from the madness of the corporate world.
+To build something sustainable and in sync with our values and those of the planet.

 What we grow